Multichannel Quantum Defect Theory with Numerical Reference Functions: Applications to Cold Atomic Collisions: Numerical Method of Solving Wronskian Equation

-Let $r_a$ be a point in this large $r$ regime, and the value of the first solution ($\phi_i$, say) be known at $r_a-h$, $r_a$ and $r_a+h$, with $h$ being the step size for propagation.
-Then $\phi'_i(r_a)$ can be calculated as \bea \phi'_i(r_a)=\frac{\phi_i(r_a+h)-\phi_i(r_a-h)}{2h} \eea and the value of the second solution at $r_a$ is \bea \psi_i(r_a)=\exp(\kappa r_a) \eea From the Wronskian Eq. (\ref{wr3}), we can write \bea \psi'_i(r_a)=\frac{-2\kappa+\psi_i(r_a)\phi'_i(r_a)}{\phi_i(r_a)} \eea The value of the second derivative $\psi''_i(r_a)$ is given by the Schroedinger Eq.\ref{wr0} itself as \bea \psi''_i(r_a)=-Q(r_a)\psi_(r_a) \eea Now, a Taylor's series expansion of $\psi$ about $r_a$ gives \bea \psi_i(r_a-h)=\psi_i(r_a)-h\psi'_i(r_a)+\frac{h^2}{2}\psi''_i(r_a) \eea Knowing the value of $\psi_i(r_a)$, $\psi'_i(r_a)$ and $\psi''_i(r_a)$ from Eq.\ref{wr5}, Eq.\ref{wr6} and Eq.\ref{wr7} respectively, we can get $\psi_i(r_a-h)$ from Eq.\ref{wr8}.
-We repeat over and over the steps Eq.\ref{wr4}-Eq.\ref{wr8} and calculate $\psi_i$ in the desired range.
+Knowing the value of $\psi_i(r_a)$, $\psi'_i(r_a)$, and $\psi''_i(r_a)$ from Equation \eqref{wr5}, Equation \eqref{wr6}, and Equation \eqref{wr7}, respectively, we can get $\psi_i(r_a-h)$ from Equation \eqref{wr8}.
+We repeat over and over the steps of Equations \eqref{wr4}--\eqref{wr8} and calculate $\psi_i$ in the desired range.
 While executing the propagation, we avoid dealing with a too small or a too large number by setting the asymptotic boundary function $\phi_i(r) = {\mathcal N} \exp(- \kappa r)$ with a judiciously chosen normalization factor ${\mathcal N}$.
 The integration of Wronskian equation for finding $\psi_i(r)$ may be restricted over a limited region near the outer turning point in order to avoid the appearance of a large number.
 For finding $\psi_i(r)$ by numerical integration of the Wronskian equation, it is not necessary that one should perform inward propagation starting from the asymptotic separation.
 One can instead carry out outward propagation starting from a node point of $\phi_i(r)$ in the classically allowed region.
 In that case, the inward propagation for $\phi_i(r)$ should be extended beyond the first node point counted from the outer side.
 However, the matching should be done at or near the first anti-node point.